This is the multi-page printable view of this section. Click here to print.

 EventParametersDescription

-OnScoreTrackStartedFired when a score arrangement track begins playback.
+OnScoreTrackStartedFired when a score track begins.

-OnScoreTrackStoppedFired when a score arrangement track stops playback.
+OnScoreTrackStoppedFired when a score track stops.

 OnMixerVolumeChangedconst AZStd::string& busName, float volumeFired when a mixing bus volume changes.